 As you can see, you don’t have to miss out on exciting beauty products if you buy cruelty free so I hope you’ll consider making the effort if you are in the market for a beauty advent calendar this year.

-I’ve asked Papa Ginge for any of these for my birthday next week so I’m eager to see which he’s got and I’ll be opening a door a day on my Instagram stories so do make sure you are following me over there, if you aren’t already.
+Every year I ask Papa Ginge to choose any of these for my birthday gift so I’m eager to see which he gets.
+I’m hoping for either the Boots No7, Nyx or Lumene calendars this year.
+I’ll be opening a door a day on my Instagram stories in December so do make sure you are following me over there, if you aren’t already.